WoNoMute/wonomute.github.io/_posts/2020-03-12-February-workshops-at-Popsenteret-in-Oslo-and-the-Corona-virus-effect-on-future-workshops.md

 <figure style="">
    <img src="/assets/img/workshops-kaffe.JPG"
       alt=""/>
-   <figcaption>It's sad that we can't offer the in-real-life workshops anymore, but at least we have the option of doing it online.</figcaption>
+   <figcaption>It's sad that we can't offer the in-real-life workshops in the current situation, but at least we have the option of doing it online.</figcaption>
 </figure>